Mirna Radulović: Prvi glas Srbije: 2012–13

-2013–present: Eurovision Song Contest 2013 and upcoming debut album
+2013–present: Eurovision Song Contest 2013 and then-upcoming debut album

 Mirna performing (as part of Moje 3) at the first dress rehearsal of the 2013 Eurovision Song Contest.

 As the reward for her triumph in Prvi glas Srbije, Radulović earned a recording contract with Prva Records and €100,000 that would be invested in her debut album and its promotion.

-On 31 January 2013, Radulović and her Prvi glas Srbije colleagues Nevena Božović and Sara Jovanović participated in charity cooking at the Drinka Pavlović Orphanage in Belgrade.
+On 31 January 2013, Radulović and her Prvi glas Srbije colleagues Nevena Božović and Sara Jo participated in charity cooking at the Drinka Pavlović Orphanage in Belgrade.
 The following day, Radulović and other finalists of the second season of Prvi glas Srbije held a concert in Podgorica, Montenegro, in front of several thousand people.
 Radulović herself performed solo in Subotica for the Valentine's Day on 14 February 2013.

-In February 2013, it was announced that Radulović, Božović and Jovanović would take part in Beosong 2013, Serbian national election for the Eurovision Song Contest 2013, under the name of Moje 3 with the song "Ljubav je svuda" (English: Love Is Everywhere); their song was written by Saša Milošević Mare, who was part of the songwriting duo that wrote "Molitva", the winning song of the Eurovision Song Contest 2007.
+In February 2013, it was announced that Radulović, Božović and Jovanović would take part in Beosong 2013, Serbian national election for the Eurovision Song Contest 2013, under the name of Moje 3 with the song "Ljubav je svuda" (lit.
+'Love Is Everywhere').
+Their song was written by Saša Milošević, who was part of the songwriting duo that wrote "Molitva", the winning song of the Eurovision Song Contest 2007.
 Radulović, Božović and Jovanović explained that they would not be forming a band and that they would perform as a trio only for Beosong.
-Eventually, Moje 3 convincingly won the national final, held on 3 March 2013, with more than 25.000 votes.
+Eventually, Moje 3 was convinced to win the national final, held on 3 March 2013, with more than 25.000 votes.
 It was subsequently announced that Moje 3 would perform the last in the first semi-final event, which would be held on 14 May 2013 at Malmö Arena.

 It has been announced that Moje 3 would release promotional versions of "Ljubav je svuda" in other languages, and that they would perform at the Eurovision In Concert in Amsterdam on 13 April 2013.

 After the disbandment of Moje 3, it was announced that Radulović would release her debut album later in 2013.